Justin Herbert Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- The 268.8 passing yards the Vikings yield per game makes them the NFL's 18th-ranked pass defense this season.
+- The 268.8 yards per game the Vikings are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Vikings defense is ranked sixth in the NFL.
+- The Vikings have given up 12 touchdowns through the air (1.5 per game).
+They are sixth in the league in that category.

 Recent Performances

-- Herbert put together a 356-yard performance against the Eagles last week, completing 84.2% of his passes and throwing for two touchdowns.
+- In last week's outing against the Eagles, Herbert had 356 yards while completing 84.2% of his passes, while throwing two touchdowns.

-- Herbert added five carries for 14 yards while scoring one touchdown in the running game.
+- Herbert tacked on five carries for 14 yards while scoring one touchdown in the running game.

-- Herbert has 774 passing yards (258.0 ypg), completing 64.3% of his passes and tossing five touchdown passes and three interceptions over his last three games.
+- Over his last three games, Herbert has racked up 774 passing yards (258.0 per game) while completing 72 of 112 passes (64.3% completion percentage), with five touchdowns and three interceptions.

-- He has added 35 rushing yards on nine carries with one touchdown, averaging 11.7 yards per game.
+- He's added 35 rushing yards on nine carries and one rushing touchdown, averaging 11.7 yards per game.

 Herbert's Los Angeles Teammates